AviatrixSystems/Docs/HowTos/controller_backup.rst

 Aviatrix stores the Controller backup in an AWS S3 bucket or an Azure Container.
 Before you begin, determine where you would like to store the backup and create either the S3 bucket or Azure Container.

   #.
-Login to the Controller
+Log in to the Controller
   #.
 Click on the `Settings` navigation item
   #.
 Click on the `Maintenance` sub item
   #.
 Click on the `Backup & Restore` tab